iturner72/book-notes/the_4-hour_work-week.md

     * What could you be the best at?
     * What makes you happy?
     * What excites you?
-    * What makes you feel accomplished and good about yoursef?
+    * What makes you feel accomplished and good about yourself?
     * What are you most proud of having accomplished in your life?
 Can you repeat this or further develop it?
-    * What do you enjoy sharing or experiencing wih other people?
+    * What do you enjoy sharing or experiencing with other people?

 ### 16 The Top 13 New Rich Mistakes
 * 302 List of 13 Mistakes